elpaso/qgis3-server-vagrant/docs/index.rst

 .. code:: bash

     # Extract server name and port from HTTP_HOST, this
-    # is needed because we are behind a VMs mapped port
+    # is required because we are behind a VMs mapped port

     map $http_host $parsed_server_name {
         default  $host;